||The creation of fish rearing and over wintering habitat on Harris Creek was part of a WSDOT wetland mitigation effort near Carnation, Washington.|

 Wetland Monitoring Internship

 In partnership with the The Evergreen State College (TESC), WSDOT offers the Wetland Ecology and Monitoring Techniques internship each summer.
 Graduate and undergraduate students from a variety of academic and experiential backgrounds are encouraged to apply.
-Information regarding the next internship is typically available in November of the preceeding year.
+Information regarding the next internship is typically available in November of the preceding year.
 You may also contact Doug Littauer for information via e-mail or phone (360-570-2579).

 How is WSDOT accountable for unavoidable adverse effects to wetlands?